chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_delete.rst

 This sub-command has the following options:

 ``--[no-]recurse``
    Use ``--no-recurse`` to disable listing a directory recursively.
-Listing a directory recursively is enabled by default. **jamescott: CHANGED DELETE, DIFF, DOWNLOAD, AND UPLOAD TO BE --no-recurse.
-PLEASE CONFIRM THAT IS CORRECT AND THEN I CAN DELETE THIS NOTE.
-IF THAT IS CORRECT, ALSO TWO OF THE SUBCOMMANDS HAVE TYPOS IN THE CODE**
+Listing a directory recursively is enabled by default.